-- y Application Deadlines FALL February 15
+Applica ation Deadlines

+FALL June 1

-SPRING November 1
+SPRING December 15

 Applica ation Fee

 \$40.00 The application fee is nonrefundable.

 HIGH S CHOOL APPLICANTS

-High Sc chool Transcript
+High So chool Transcript

 Admission consideration is given to applicants who have earned the standard high school diploma from an accredited high school.

-Request an official copy of your high school transcript showing at least six semesters of work, or at least through the completion of your junioryear.
+Request an official copy of your high school transcript showing at least six semesters of work, or at least through the completion of your junior year.

 Transcripts are considered official when received directly from the issuing institution in a sealed envelope with the school's seal and/or official signature.

 Six-semester transcripts can be used to evaluate your admissibility.
 Your enrollment for the application term is based upon review on your final eight-semester transcript with graduation date.

 chool Curriculum - Admission consideration is given to applicants who have completed a

-mınımı um of the following: English 4 years or units
+um of the following:

+English 4 years or units

 Mathematics 4 years or units, Algebra I, Applied Math I & II, Geometry &

 Algebra II Algebra II

 Social Science 3 years or units

-Natural Science 3 years or units

 Foreign Language or 2 years or units